Detection: Detect web traffic to dynamic domain providers

 Implementation

 This search requires you to be ingesting web-traffic logs.
 You can obtain these logs from indexing data from a web proxy or by using a network-traffic-analysis tool, such as Bro or Splunk Stream.
 The web data model must contain the URL being requested, the IP address of the host initiating the request, and the destination IP.
 This search also leverages a lookup file, dynamic_dns_providers_default.csv, which contains a non-exhaustive list of dynamic DNS providers.
 Consider periodically updating this local lookup file with new domains.
-This search produces fields (isDynDNS) that are not yet supported by ES Incident Review and therefore cannot be viewed when a notable event is raised.
-These fields contribute additional context to the notable.
+This search produces fields (isDynDNS) that are not yet supported by ES Incident Review and therefore cannot be viewed when a finding event is raised.
+These fields contribute additional context to the finding.
 To see the additional metadata, add the following fields, if not already present, to Incident Review - Event Attributes (Configure > Incident Management > Incident Review Settings > Add New Entry):

 Known False Positives